-About the Merri-bek Connectors
+About the Merri-bek Connectors Program

 The Merri-bek Connector program is run by Merri-bek City Council.
 The program helps us as a Council to speak with and hear from community members who speak languages other than English.

-In 2016, over 10,000 Merri-bek residents who spoke a language other than English at home reported difficulty speaking English.
+In 2020, over 10,000 Merri-bek residents who spoke a language other than English at home reported difficulty speaking English.
 That’s why the Connectors are so important.

 Connectors help us to communicate with our community and help us understand our community’s needs.